atumscot/web/manual/index.md

 ![Number of cycle trips](/images/number_of_cyclists.png)

-The number of cycle trips per day passing this point in either direction (AADT) is the default view.
-It shows an estimate of the number of cycle trips on each road for the selected trip purpose, network type, and scenario.
+The "Cycle trips per day" variable is the default view.
+This is an estimate of the average number of daily cycle trips in either direction passing through each segment, for the selected purpose, network type, and scenario.

 The thickness of the lines in the route network is also defined by the number of cycle trips, with thicker lines representing more people cycling.

 ##### Cycle friendliness